Here’s what digital information technology is:

 - Server hardware and software

-Impacts of Digital Information Technology in the Society
+What Are the Impacts of Digital Information Technology on the Society?
+(3 Ways)

 Students can also attend and participate in virtual seminars and contests if their schools don’t have enough resources to sponsor their educational field trips.